technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 1/Lab 1 - Build a custom connector for existing API and use that in canvas app.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image3.png)

 6. The following image shows an example of the OpenAPI version.
-Right-click and select **Save as**.
+Right-click and select **Select all**.
+Again right-click and select **Copy**.

      ![Screenshot of an arrow pointing to the save as button.](./media/image4.png)

-7. Save the file locally on VM’s Desktop.
+7. Open Notepad on your VM, paste the code into the Notepad and save the file with the name **swagger.json**, locally on VM’s Desktop.
 You'll use this file later in the exercise.

 8. Close the definition browser tab or window.